chrisbenincasa/tunarr/docs/getting-started/setup.md

 ![Welcome Page With FFMPEG](../assets/welcome_page_ffmpeg_installed.png)

+!!! info

+    In order to set the FFmpeg path, Tunarr must be run in "admin mode".
+Please see the [Security](/configure/system/security) page for more details on how to run Tunarr in admin mode and why this is necessary.

 Click "FINISH" and you will be brought to the new channel page to [create your first channel](/configure/channels/properties).

 ![Finish](../assets/setup-finish.png)